JulianGriffin11/Portfolio_Projects/README.md

-# 🧠 Portfolio Projects
+# 🧠 Julian Griffin - Portfolio Projects

 Welcome to my **Portfolio Projects** repository! 🌍

-Here you will find my **Statistics, Data, and Financial Analytics** projects.
+Here you will find my personal projects.
 Use the **heading links** to dive into each project!

 <img src="./Media/Main_Banner.jpg" alt="Projects Banner" width="700"/>